All adult Georgians will be eligible for COVID-19 vaccines this Thursday

 State officials have opened nine mass vaccination sites in Atlanta, Macon, Albany, Savannah, Columbus, Waycross and Bartow, Washington and Habersham counties.

-Nearly 845,000 people had tested positive for COVID-19 in Georgia as of Tuesday afternoon, with more than 203,000 more reported positive antigen tests indicating likely positive results.
-The virus has killed 16,187 Georgians.
+Nearly 845,000 people had tested positive for COVID-19 in Georgia as of Tuesday afternoon, March 23, with more than 203,000 more reported positive antigen tests indicating likely positive results; the virus has killed 16,187 Georgians.